Food Policy Forum

 Overview

-The Washington State Food Policy Forum (Forum) was created through a Legislative budget proviso in 2016 and charged with making meaningful recommendations for improving the food system in Washington.
+The Forum is charged with developing recommendations for improving the food system in Washington.

 View FPF Meeting Schedule